 Our aim is to write accessible, accurate blog posts on those psychology studies that make an important contribution, that are relevant to real life, timely, novel or thought-provoking.
 We strive to write in a style that educates, entertains and generates interest, but without resorting to hype.

 You can follow the Digest via our fortnightly email newsletter, Facebook, Twitter, Tumblr and Google + page.

 Complementing our main research reports, the Research Digest publishes monthly longer themed posts, occassional mini-series, guest posts, and every Saturday, we publish a round-up of the previous week's best psychology links on the web.
 In February 2015, we launched our podcast, PsychCrunch.

-The Digest story
+The Research Digest team

 Under Jarrett's editorship, the Digest blog won "best psychology blog" in the 2010 inaugural Research Blogging awards, and was "finalist" in the psychology/neuroscience category in the 2013 Science Seeker Blogging Awards.

 Note: Unless otherwise stated, all images on this blog are copyrighted.
 They are reproduced here via a ThinkStock licence.

 Views expressed on the Digest blog belong to the Digest Editor or other contributors and should not be mistaken for official BPS policy or opinion.